-In our fourteen years of existence, the Greater Oklahoma City Hispanic Chamber of Commerce has focused on business development issues.
+In our seventeen years of existence, the Greater Oklahoma City Hispanic Chamber of Commerce has focused on business development issues.
 In a new initiative the board has expanded that focus to include a range of community development issues including:

 - Business Development

 - Physical Infrastructure

 - Workforce Development

 - Civic Infrastructure